Lesson 7 – Healing can only happen at the source

 One of the saddest and most frustrating (for the client and myself) experiences I come across in coaching and life generally is peoples continual desire to attract and collect friends and acquaintances in an attempt to feel valued and valuable.
-It is my experience that we choose this “strategy” as a catharsis for past experiences.
+It is my experience that we choose this “strategy” as a catharsis for past experiences, covering up the underlying healing thats actually required.
 More specifically we do it to disprove the self-imposed damage created from the disconnection/ betrayal/rejection/scorn/isolation etc created through experiences with others.

 When an infant feels, for the first time, the pain of a parent’s scorn or when a child feels the rejection for the first time by a supposed school friend.
 When an adolescent feels the betrayal of their first love, they then spend the rest of their lives seeking “approval or acceptance” from others in an attempt to soothe the pain from the past.

 What they are really saying to everyone they meet is something like this “I’m OK, aren’t I?” .
 When that person says, in some way, “yes, you are OK”, it is time to move onto the next person to ask “I’m OK, aren’t I?”
 And on and on it goes.
 The addiction for this drug of approval can be insatiable – why?
 My experience says this – we cannot find in another the healing we need to do on ourselves.
 Yet, we keep doing it.
 Know what I mean?

 Do you know anyone like this?
 Might even be you?

 When this becomes evident to a soul – they have a choice.
 Keep doing the same thing, feeding the addiction while never being satiated OR do something powerful and truly healing.
 But like any addiction, it is easy to justify the behaviour.
 So ya gotta want to do it – the gain has to be worth it or the pain has to be great enough (see Lesson 5 on motivation).

 When the choice is made to want it bad enough, the following two areas will need to be addressed: